SZYBKI Theory

 MMFF94 Force Field

-The MMFF potential expression is:
+The MMFF potential expression is

-\[V_{MMFF} = \sum_{b}V_{b} + \sum_{a}V_{a} + \sum_{s}V_{s} + \sum_{o}V_{o} + \sum_{t}V_{t} + \sum_{v}V_{v} + \sum_{c}V_{c}\]
+\[V_{MMFF} = \sum_{b}V_{b} + \sum_{a}V_{a} + \sum_{s}V_{s} + \sum_{o}V_{o} + \sum_{t}V_{t} + \sum_{v}V_{v} + \sum_{c}V_{c},\]

-Bond stretching
+Bond Stretching

-For a bond b between atoms i and j the stretching potential is:
+For a bond b between atoms i and j, the stretching potential is

-\[V_b = 143.9325 \frac{k_{ij}}{2} \Delta r_{ij}^2(1 + c_s \Delta r_{ij} + 7/12{c_s}^2 \Delta r_{ij}^2)\]
+\[V_b = 143.9325 \frac{k_{ij}}{2} \Delta r_{ij}^2(1 + c_s \Delta r_{ij} + 7/12{c_s}^2 \Delta r_{ij}^2),\]

-where \(k_{ij}\) is the force constant, \(\Delta r_{ij}\) is the difference between actual and reference bond lengths, and \(c_s\) is so called “cubic-stretch” constant for which the value is -2 Å\(^{-1}\).
+where \(k_{ij}\) is the force constant, \(\Delta r_{ij}\) is the difference between the actual and reference bond lengths, and \(c_s\) is a so-called “cubic-stretch” constant for which the value is -2 Å\(^{-1}\).

-Angle bending
+Angle Bending

-\[V_a = 0.043844\frac{k_{ijk}}{2} \Delta \vartheta_{ijk}^{2}(1+c_b \Delta \vartheta_{ijk})\]
+\[V_a = 0.043844\frac{k_{ijk}}{2} \Delta \vartheta_{ijk}^{2}(1+c_b \Delta \vartheta_{ijk}),\]

-where \(k_{ijk}\) is the force constant, \(\Delta \vartheta_{ijk}\) is the difference between actual and reference bond angles, and \(c_b\) is the so called “cubic-bend” constant for which the value is \(-0.4 rad^{-1}\).
+where \(k_{ijk}\) is the force constant, \(\Delta \vartheta_{ijk}\) is the difference between the actual and reference bond angles, and \(c_b\) is the so-called “cubic-bend” constant for which the value is \(-0.4 rad^{-1}\).

-The coupling between the stretching potential of two bonds forming a bond angle and bending that angle is described by:
+The coupling between the stretching potential of two bonds forming a bond angle and bending that angle is described by

-\[V_s = 2.5121(k_{ijk} \Delta r_{ij} + k_{kji} \Delta r_{kj})\Delta \vartheta_{ijk}\]
+\[V_s = 2.5121(k_{ijk} \Delta r_{ij} + k_{kji} \Delta r_{kj})\Delta \vartheta_{ijk},\]

 where \(k_{ijk}\) and \(k_{kji}\) are force constants which couple stretches of i-j and k-j to the i-j-k bend respectively. \(\Delta r\) and \(\Delta \vartheta\) are defined above.

-For a trigonal center j, the potential of displacement for an atom l bonded to atom j out of plane i-j-k is:
+For a trigonal center j, the potential of displacement for an atom l bonded to atom j out of plane i-j-k is

 \[V_o = 0.043844\frac{k_{ijkl}}{2} \chi_{ijkl}^2\]